simon-danielsson/brakoll/README.md

 ## 📌 Information

 Having a good method of tracking what's finished and what needs to be done is crucial once a project grows large enough.
-Of course, for team-driven development having a full-featured issue tracker such as GitHub or similar is preferable, but for solo-developers GitHub can feel like a quite over-engineered solution to a simple problem.
+Of course, for team-driven development having a full-featured issue tracker such as GitHub or similar is preferable, but for solo-developers GitHub can feel like an over-engineered solution to a simple problem.

 (The name "Brakoll" is derived from the swedish word "koll", which is the act of surveying or scanning something.)